starkAhmed43/DynamicDTA/README.md

+# DynamicDTA
-# DynamicDTA: drug-target binding affinity prediction using dynamics descriptors and graph representation
+DynamicDTA: drug-target binding affinity prediction using dynamics descriptors and graph representation

 ## Methods:

 ![framework](/framework.png)

+DynamicDTA
-In this study, we present DynamicDTA, a novel deep learning framework that incorporates both static and dynamic protein features to enhance DTA prediction.
-Specifically, DynamicDTA integrates protein dynamics descriptors, such as root mean square fluctuation and gyration radius, which are derived from molecular dynamics simulations, offering a more comprehensive understanding of protein behavior.
-By combining these dynamic features with protein sequence representations, DynamicDTA can capture the time-dependent conformational changes of proteins to improve the performance of binding affinity prediction.
+integrates protein dynamics descriptors, which are derived from molecular dynamics simulations, offering a more comprehensive understanding of protein behavior.

 ## Running DynamicDTA